 Maison Breguet

 During our latest trip to Pairs, we loved our stay at Maison Breguet.
 The hotel is located on the Right Bank, in the east of Paris near the Marais district.
-The metro is close by, which made it very convenient to get around.
+The metro is close by, which makes it very convenient to get around.

+They have a bed and breakfast rate which we enjoyed having each morning.
+The hotel really felt like home with wonderful staff welcoming us each night after running around during the day.
 We also enjoyed a refreshing splash in the pool to cool off on a hot summer day during our stay.

 Hotel Le Littre